Teaching & Learning

 Systematic phonics instruction is happening daily in primary grades.

-Kyrene has so much to celebrate about how we have approached our reading curriculum and instruction.
+Kyrene has so much to celebrate about how we have approached our science of reading-based curriculum and instruction.
 We look forward to sharing stories about the great things our teachers and students are discussing in the coming months.